 Vision and objectives

-Policy Monitoring details Policy V1: Spatial strategy for This is an overarching policy.
-Targets set n/a sustainable communities out in other detailed policies in the plan.

-Policy V2: Green belt This is an overarching policy.
-Targets set n/a out in other detailed policies in the plan.
+Policy Monitoring details , , This is an overarching policy.
+Targets set out in other detailed policies in the plan. n/a 1 This is an overarching policy.
+Targets set out in other detailed policies in the plan. n/a

 Environment